ThorbenWoelk/auction_insights_timeline/README.md

 Plotting a Timeline from AdWords Auction Insights Data
 ======================================================

-This R code snippet allows to plot a timeline from Google AdWords Auction Insights data.
+This R code snippet allows you to plot a timeline from Google AdWords Auction Insights data.
 In order to make it run smoothly, just follow the short guide below.

 1. The following packages have to be installed using the `install.packages()` command in your R console: